Niceas-Martins/Basic_HTML/README.md

 - Links and navigation

 ## 🏹Objective
--practice the fundamentals of HTML.
+- practice the fundamentals of HTML.